+I update the documentation of measurement data [PDF] about twice a year.
+This post is to provide a quick overview for the past season.
 The PDF also contains the technical configuration and sizing data.
 Based on typical questions from an 'international audience' I add a summary here plus some 'cultural' context: Building: The house is … Continue reading Data for the Heat Pump System: Heating Season 2016-2017

 This year we experienced a record-breaking January in Austria - the coldest since 30 years.
 Our heat pump system produced 14m3 of ice in the underground tank.
 The volume of ice is measured by Mr. Bubble, the winner of The Ultimate Level Sensor Casting Show run by the Chief Engineer last year: The classic, analog … Continue reading Mr. Bubble Was Confused.
 A Cliffhanger.

 I have confessed on this blog that I have Mr. Monk DVDs for a reason.
 We like to categorize, tag, painstakingly re-organize, and re-use.
 This is reflected in our Innovations in Agriculture ... ... as well as in my periodical Raking The Virtual Zen Garden: Updating collections of web resources, especially those related to the … Continue reading Where to Find What?

 Data Kraken - the tentacled tangled pieces of software for data analysis - has a secret theoretical sibling, an older one: Before we built our heat source from a cellar, I developed numerical simulations of the future heat pump system.
 Today this simulation tool comprises e.g. a model of our control system, real-live weather data, … Continue reading Ice Storage Hierarchy of Needs